England, My England: Ballard of a Windrush Workhorse

 In the first two buildings that Ralph Swimer Limited occupied, no white person would work.
 Not even those without qualifications.
 The Swimer family lived above the shop at 22 Whitechurch Lane and their living quarters were as disgusting as the business premises below.

 Ralph Swimer had advertised in the Hackney Gazette for a Bookkeeper to Trial Balance.
-Each applicant who turned up for interview bluntly refused the job when offered.
+Each applicant who turned up for an interview bluntly refused the job when offered.
 He was glad, finally, to sneer a well-qualified and pretty, young thing in her early thirties.
 At last, old man Swimer knew that they had found in this Mrs Verona Pettigrew, a dedicated and conscientious workhorse who would stay the course.

 Perfect, he thought; well-groomed, educated and elegant, if a little too proud for her own good.
 He would handle that pride with typical Romanian kid gloves, at least, until he had endeared himself to her.
-Since she was recently separated from her husband and a single mother, too, that also would earn him some mileage.
+Since she was recently separated from her husband and a single mother, that would also earn him some mileage.
 He would generously offer to pay her partly off the records and under the table, untaxed, cunningly disguised as a little more in her hand each week.
 A sincere attempt to help her make ends meet, he told her.

 In this way, he would avoid some national insurance contributions from his struggling business.
 More importantly, he would also not have to reveal precisely how much he had reluctantly agreed to pay this “schvartze woman”.
 He was almost sure that she could not get a job elsewhere, but she had driven a hard bargain.
 It would not do to upset his future English employees with revelations on the books about how much more than them this ‘Mrs Pettigrew’ was earning.